pc559/thesis/thesis_plan.md

     - Numeric choices that aren't specific to mode evolution, etc.
     - Gauss-Legendre integration, fixed weights.
     - Tools used: Numpy, Scipy, Jupyter Notebooks...?
+    - Transport method for the Modal coeffs
+        - Infinite hierarchy of coupled equations.
+        - Choose a basis to make it nice?
+        - Real vs Imag...?
+        - Sounds cool, not worth pursuing.